Videogame / The World Is Not Enough

 - Mook Maker: "King's Ransom" has windows and holes in ceilings that mercenaries rappel through every few seconds.
 The only way to stop them is to initiate the lockdown sequences on their respective floors.
 Similarly, "Midnight Departure" has trucks that will spawn additional guards that you have to fight if the alarm is raised.

-- Plot Armor: Inverted!
+- Plot Armor: Inverted in both versions.
 Characters vital to a mission tend to be much more vulnerable to attacks, even non-lethal ones such as the wristwatch's Stunner function.
+The civilian hostages in Thames Chase, Underground Uprising, and Turncoat in the N64 version, and all of Christmas Jones' appearances in the PS1 version come to mind.

 - Respawning Enemies/Teleporting Keycard Squad: In "King's Ransom".